blakelapierre/xhv-pool/pool/README.md

 "payments": {
     "enabled": true,
-    "interval": 600, //how often to run in seconds "maxAddresses": 50, //split up payments if sending to more than this many addresses "mixin": 3, //number of transactions yours is indistinguishable from "transferFee": 5000000000, //fee to pay for each transaction "minPayment": 100000000000, //miner balance required before sending payment "maxTransactionAmount": 0, //split transactions by this amount(to prevent "too big transaction" error) "denomination": 100000000000 //truncate to this precision and store remainder },
+    "interval": 600, //how often to run in seconds "maxAddresses": 10, //split up payments if sending to more than this many addresses "mixin": 12, //number of transactions yours is indistinguishable from "transferFee": 5000000000, //fee to pay for each transaction, deducted from pool owner's balance "minPayment": 1000000000000, //miner balance required before sending payment "maxTransactionAmount": 5000000000000000, //split transactions by this amount(to prevent "too big transaction" error) "denomination": 100000000000, //truncate to this precision and store remainder "useDynamicTransferFee": true, // use (simple) dynamic transfer fee "transferFeePerPayee": 4000000, // dynamic transfer fee per payee/transaction "minerPayFee": true // miner pays (dynamic) transfer fee instead of pool owner },

 /* Module that monitors the submitted block maturities and manages rounds.
 Confirmed